Overview: What every practitioner needs to know.Are you sure your patient has congenital cystic adenomatoid malformation?

 Type 1: Type 1 CPAM composes two thirds of cases of CPAM and is the most common form.
 These lesions likely originate from the distal bronchi or proximal bronchioles.
 Cysts are lined with ciliated pseudostratified epithelium and the walls contain smooth muscle and elastic tissue.
 In most cases (approximately 95%) only one lobe is involved and lung parenchyma surrounding the CPAM is essentially normal.

 The clinical presentation of type 1 CPAM depends primarily on the size of the cysts.
-Large cysts can compress adjacent normal lung causing respiratory distress in the neonate, mediastinal shift to the contralateral side, and flattening of the ipsilateral diaphragm (
+Large cysts can compress adjacent normal lung causing respiratory distress in the neonate, mediastinal shift to the contralateral side, and flattening of the ipsilateral diaphragm (Figure 2).
+Smaller cysts may remain asymptomatic for varying periods.
+They may be picked up as an incidental finding or present as a focus of recurrent infection.
+Type 1 CPAM has malignant potential, but the magnitude of the risk is not known.

 Type 2: Type 2 lesions compose 15% to 20% of CPAM.
 Cysts resemble dilated terminal bronchioles and are lined with ciliated cuboidal or columnar epithelium.
 There can be minimal mass effect on the adjacent lung.
 Extralobar sequestration may have a similar appearance, but unlike type 2 CPAM, a systemic blood supply can may be visualized with the use of contrast CT.